Start of a new era of research into risk

 Space insurance is developed.
 Due to the multi-line nature of space risks, Munich Re creates an internal pool for space technology.
 Interdisciplinary cooperation in development teams has a long tradition at Munich Re and is the key to the successful management of new risks.

 On 12 July, the greatest loss event in the history of the German insurance industry and one of the largest in Munich Re’s history occurs: the Munich hailstorm.
 The economic loss is DM 3 billion, the insured loss DM 1.5 billion.

 On 19 September, the biggest city in the world is shaken by an earthquake measuring 8.1 on the Richter Scale and a 7.5-magnitude aftershock the following day.
 10,000 people are killed.
 A third of the city is reduced to rubble.
 The economic loss is estimated at US$ 4 billion and the insured loss at US$ 275 million.
 Mexico City’s earthquake is the largest earthquake loss since the 1923 quake in Tokyo and one of the heaviest claims burdens for the company since it was founded.

 1989 – Number of offices abroad rises to 65

 A new office is set up in Seoul, Korea.
 In 1989, Munich Re has 65 offices outside Germany.

 In September, Hurricane Hugo ravages the Caribbean and the USA.
 The insured loss is estimated at DM 7.5 billion and the cost for Munich Re is around DM 250 million.

-1993 – Hans-Jürgen Schinzler becomes Chairman of the Board of Management
+1993 – Hans-Jürgen Schinzler becomes Chair of the Board of Management

-Following the death of Horst Jannott, Hans-Jürgen Schinzler assumes the office of Chairman of the Board of Management, having been a Board member since 1981.
+Following the death of Horst Jannott, Hans-Jürgen Schinzler assumes the office of Chair of the Board of Management, having been a Board member since 1981.
 Schinzler remains CEO until 2003.